 User Role Description Administrator of the An administrator or responsible official of the organization which owns and organization uses TOE.
 General user A user of TOE functions such as copy, print and fax.
-System administrator (Key operator and SA) A user who is authorized to manage the device using the tool mode.
-The system administrator can refer to and rewrite the TOE configuration for device operation and that for security functions via Web browser.
+A user who is authorized to manage the device using the tool mode.
+The System administrator system administrator can refer to and rewrite, via Web browser or the (Key operator and SA) control panel, the TOE configuration for device operation and that for security functions.